PrathamChoreria/Ve3_global/README.md

 ## **Overview**
 This Django application is designed to handle, preprocess, and analyze data files uploaded by users.
 It provides various functionalities, including:

-**Data Preprocessing**: Handles missing values, removes duplicates, scales numerical features,encodes categorical variables and identifies and handles outliers in numerical columns.
+### **Data Preprocessing**: Handles missing values, removes duplicates, scales numerical features,encodes categorical variables and identifies and handles outliers in numerical columns.
-**Visualization**: Generates scatter plots, line plots, pie charts, and histograms from the data.
-It supports both the raw and preprocessed datasets.
+### **Visualization**: Generates scatter plots, line plots, pie charts, and histograms from the data.
+It supports both the raw and preprocessed datasets.**It creates visualization that shows every feature plotted against every other feature.**
+### Added a feature which stores the csv file temporarily and allows us to delete it from directory.

 ## Features
 ### Summary of data